3and4/Leither/doc/MiMei-en.md

 **MiMei ID unchangeable**
 MiMei ID is based on information of creator, associated application, MiMei type and MiMei mark.
 Once created, MiMei ID never changes no matter how its content changes.

-**Access MiMei data with MiMei ID and version**
+**Access MiMei data with MiMei ID and version number**
 New version is created while MiMei being edited or backed up.
-Data of the version is based on synopsis of content.
+ID of the version is based on synopsis of content.
 Content of the version is read-only.
 MiMei ID and version combined can identify certian MeMei data.

 ### VI.
 Data storage and corelation
 MiMei can support data storage of most internet applications with its support of file and database.